raul23/SimulRPi/docs/test_threads_exception.rst

 of letting the main program do it for them as it is the case right now.

-To test the modifications, we will run the ``darth_vader_rpi.start_dv`` script which is part of the installation of the `Darth-Vader-RPi`_ library.
+To test the modifications, we will run the ``darth_vader_rpi.start_dv`` script which is part of the installation of the `Darth-Vader-RPi`_ library and which uses the ``SimulRPi`` library to simulate LEDs and push buttons connected to an RPi by displaying LEDs in the terminal and monitoring the keyboard for any valid pressed key.

 Case 1: the displaying thread raises its own exception
 ======================================================